demiculus/demiculus.github.io/communication.md

 ## TLDR

 - People should not decipher what you mean.
-- People should not spend more than 5 seconds to understand.
+- People should not spend more than 5 seconds to understand your proposal.
+- People should not have to re-read in order understand.

 There are 2 strong tools to do this.